AlexGreenLab/FARSIGHT/README.md

 `FARSIGHT_stage1_define`

 ## 3. Generate the FARSIGHT designs
 This stage is the most time-consuming part of the FARSIGHT design process.
 The code will take in the set of design definitions compiled in stage 1 and use NUPACK multi-objective design to generate RNA sequences that satisfy the specified secondary structure and sequence constraints.
 It will also calculate the free energies and defect levels of the FARSIGHT sequences generated.
-The code will generate `num_designs_overall' designs for each FARSIGHT domain length combination and aptamer/target combination.
+The code will generate `num_designs_overall` designs for each FARSIGHT domain length combination and aptamer/target combination.
 By default, `num_designs_overall = 2` but it can be changed to reduce design time or increase the range of designs.
 To begin this process, run the following in Matlab:

 `FARSIGHT_stage2_generate`